mitre/fieldmanual/sphinx-docs/How-to-Build-Plugins.md

 ## Creating the structure

-Start by creating a new directory called "abilities" in CALDERA's plugins directory.
+Start by creating a new directory called "abilities" in Caldera's plugins directory.
 In this directory, create a hook.py file and ensure it looks like this:
 ```python
 name = 'Abilities'
 description = 'A sample plugin for demonstration purposes'